ChoukriSaid/PortfolioProjects/README.md

-Mini projects in Python, PowerBI, Tableau
+Mini projects using Python, PowerBI, Tableau, Sql and Excel.